 - When you decide the place to set up the transect, be sure to recognise the sections of the transect by landmarks.
 This is convenient for yourself and also helps anyone else who might do the transect.
 Try to use natural landmarks such as poles, prominent trees or other artificial landmarks (e.g. fences or paths) as starting points for each section.
 If possible, mark the start and end of each section on a detailed map and by GPS (often available on modern smartphones).
 They can also be marked on the ground with small posts or ribbon. - Try to take pictures of the sections and enter them in the description of the transect.
-It will help to recognise the landmarks and also the different habitats present. - Enter the transect on a map by creating your own map and adding separate lines for each section.
-This also offers the possibility to measure the exact length of each section and the complete transect.
-The map can then be shared, e.g. with a scheme co-ordinator. - To ensure your safety, explore the area before you set up your transect, in order to identify any hazards or risks.
-Also, check if the area has a private landowner and whether you should ask for permission.
+It will help to recognise the landmarks and also the different habitats present. - To ensure your safety, explore the area before you set up your transect, in order to identify any hazards or risks.
+Also, check if the area has a private landowner and whether you should ask for permission. - Draw the transect on a map.
+When the transect is already supervised by an expert or coordinator, you can register your transect on the European Butterfly Monitoring Scheme website (https://butterfly-monitoring.net).
+Create your own transect with different sections, the website will measure the exact length of each section and the complete transect